-First…you have a beer.
-If you get in the right frame of mind, putting this together is easy, but you do need to plan a little ahead.
+First...you have a beer.
+If you get in the right frame of mind, putting this together is easy, but you do need a little preparation.
 Your mise en place starts with an open beer.
 Sit down and read the recipe from top to bottom while you sip.
 Make sure you have all the ingredients and equipment that you need (there’s not that many!) and know what to do with them.
 It’s simple if you follow these steps:

 Overnight soak.
 Place the dry beans in a bowl, cover with cold water and set aside for at least 8 hours.
 The beans will soften somewhat and get all crinkly.
 Some of the beans will float to the top, some people discard the floaters but I always use all of the beans.
 When you're ready to cook, simply discard the water and you are ready to go.

 Quick 3-hour method.
-Bring a pot of water to boil, add the beans and return the water to a boil.
-As soon as it returns to a boil, remove the pot from the heat, cover the pot and let the beans sit and soak for about 3 hours.
-Then, just discard the water and they are ready.
+Bring a pot of water to boil, add the beans.
+Once the water returns to a boil remove the pot from the heat and cover.
+Let the beans sit and soak for about 3 hours.
+Then, discard the water and they are ready.

 Quick 1-hour method.
-Bring a pot of water to a boil, add the beans and return it to a boil for about 3 minutes.
-Remove the pot from the heat, cover the pot and let the beans sit and soak for 1 hour.
-Then, just discard the water and they are ready.
+Bring a pot of water to a boil and add the beans.
+Return the water to a boil for about 3 minutes.
+Remove the pot from the heat, cover and let the beans sit and soak for 1 hour.
+Then, discard the water and they are ready.

 If you forget or decide not to soak your beans, no one will cancel Mardi Gras.
 In fact, there is some question if soaking is even necessary or beneficial but I doubt you’ll catch many old Louisiana cooks not soaking their red beans.
 If you want to know more about soaking and other bean-centric topics, check out my Lagniappe post on dem beans.

-Next, chop up the Trinity (yellow onions, celery and bell peppers) and place all into one bowl; chop the garlic and put it in a separate bowl.
+Chop the Trinity (yellow onions, celery and bell peppers) and the garlic and place everything into one prep bowl.

-Mix the Herbs and Spice Blend together in a small bowl, but do not include the kosher salt-leave that separate because it goes in at the end.
-Set all this aside and you’re ready to go, time for a swig and don’t forget to tell some friends you’re cooking a pot of Red Beans, you’ll get some company.
+Mix the Herbs and Spice Blend together in a small bowl.
+Separate the kosher salt because it goes in at the end.
+Set all this aside and you’re ready to go, time for a swig.
+Don’t forget to tell some friends you’re cooking a pot of Red Beans, you’ll get some company.

-Place a heavy-bottomed Dutch oven over medium-high heat and sauté the sausage medallions until the fat has been rendered and the sausage is starting to brown, this usually takes about 5 minutes.
-Once the fat has rendered and the sausage has nicely browned, pull it out of the pot with a slotted spoon and set it aside.
+Place a heavy-bottomed Dutch oven over medium-high heat and sauté the sausage medallions until some fat has been rendered and the sausage is starting to brown.
+This usually takes about 5 minutes.
+Remove the browned sausage with a slotted spoon and set it aside.
 Make sure to leave the rendered fat and any fond from the sausage in the pot because this is the foundation upon which to build the flavors.

 Drain the soaking water from the beans and discard the water.
 Place the kidney beans in the Dutch oven and stir to mix them with the sausage renderings.
-Next add the seasoning meat to the beans, along with the bay leaves.
-Add enough cold water to cover the beans by about an inch and return the heat to high and bring the beans to a boil.
-When you add the cold water, you should see that nice rendered fat floating at the top of the water.
-That’s some good.
+Place the seasoning meat and bay leaves into the Dutch oven with the beans.
+Add enough cold water to cover the beans by about an inch.
+(See that nice rendered fat floating at the top of the water...that’s some good.)

 Add the vegetables, sausage and Herbs and Spices

-After that hour, add back the sausage then add the Trinity, garlic and about ⅔s of the Herb and Spice Blend (no salt yet).
+After one hour, add the browned sausage along with the Trinity, garlic and about ⅔s of the Herb and Spice Blend (no salt yet).
 Mix everything together well.

 Continue to simmer the beans

 The rest of the cooking is done by simmering, stirring occasionally and sequentially covering and uncovering the pot.
 After the initial hour, cooking time depends on when the beans get soft, but it’s basically like this: